Michael Douglas: 1980–2000: Success in Hollywood

-In 1992, Douglas had another successful starring role when he appeared alongside Sharon Stone in the film Basic Instinct.
-The movie was a box office hit, and sparked controversy over its depictions of bisexuality and lesbianism.
+That same year, Douglas had another successful starring role when he appeared alongside Sharon Stone in the film Basic Instinct.
+The movie was a box office hit and sparked controversy over its depictions of bisexuality and lesbian people.
 In March 1994, Douglas announced that he had formed a new film production company, Douglas/Reuther Productions, in partnership with Steven Reuther.
 In 1994 Douglas and Demi Moore starred in the hit movie Disclosure focusing on the topic of sexual harassment with Douglas playing a man harassed by his new female boss.
 Other popular films he starred in during the decade were Falling Down, The American President, The Ghost and the Darkness, The Game (directed by David Fincher), and a remake of Alfred Hitchcock's classic – Dial M for Murder – titled A Perfect Murder.
 In 1998 Douglas received the Crystal Globe award for outstanding artistic contribution to world cinema at the Karlovy Vary International Film Festival.
 On November 19, 1997, Douglas formed his fourth film production company, Further Films.

 In 2000, Douglas starred in Steven Soderbergh's critically acclaimed film Traffic, opposite Benicio del Toro and future wife, Catherine Zeta-Jones.
+Douglas and the cast of Traffic were awarded a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 That same year he also received critical acclaim for his role in Wonder Boys, as a professor and novelist suffering from writer's block.
-He was nominated for a Golden Globe Award for Best Actor in a Drama and for the BAFTA Award for Best Actor in a Leading Role.
+He was nominated for a Golden Globe Award for Best Actor in a Drama and the BAFTA Award for Best Actor in a Leading Role.